Implementing mTLS at the Gateway Edge

-Deploy the following DownstreamTlsContext configuration to enforce mTLS on port 8443.
-The require_client_certificate: true directive mandates client authentication at the transport layer before HTTP processing begins.
+Deploy the following configuration to enforce mTLS on port 8443.
+The require_client_certificate: true directive causes Envoy to abort the TLS handshake if the client does not present a valid certificate — no HTTP processing begins until the transport layer is fully authenticated.

 static_resources: